 Online reviews highlight the strength of the mattress’s edges, which barely sag under pressure.
 This can benefit couples who share a bed or people who sleep close to the edge of the mattress.

-Saatva mattresses come with a 180-night free trial, free delivery and setup, and a 15-year warranty.
-You can also request that they remove your old mattress and foundation.
+Saatva mattresses come with a 180-night free trial, free delivery and setup, and a lifetime warranty.
+The company also offers free removal of your old mattress and foundation.

 Where to buy: Saatva.com